U.N. bodies want to tackle drought to avert food crisis

 “As opposed to other natural disasters it’s a slow creeping phenomenon,” said Mannava Sivakumar a director for the World Meteorological Organisation’s (WMO) climate prediction and adaptation division who assisted with the talks.

-“If people say let’s what and see what happens, before you realize it, you see crops dying, orchards dying and millions of dollars in damage,” he added.
+“If people say let’s what and see what happens, before you realise it, you see crops dying, orchards dying and millions of dollars in damage,” he added.

 The four U.N. bodies that launched the “National Drought Management Policies Initiative” were the FAO, the WMO, the U.N.
 Convention to Combat Desertification and the U.N.-Water Decade Programme on Capacity Development.